blorente/beyond-the-loop/_drafts/2020-08-01-3-programming-milestones-to-work-towards.md

 Our mental energy is limited.
 Experienced programmers don't have more energy than beginner programmers, they just use what they have more efficiently.

-They **intentionally invest in maknig their workflow seamless**, so that they have as much energy as possible to actually solve hard problems.
+They **intentionally invest in making their workflow seamless**, so that they have as much energy as possible to solve hard problems.

 For instance: While Googling things is perfectly normal and great, **Googling the same thing over and over again** is a waste of time and energy.
 Every time we Google something, we're forced to stop our "flow", which costs a lot of mental energy!

 Here are some of the ways I've improved my workflow, that can help you too!

 - **I have a big Google Doc** of knowledge: Every time I learn a complicated concept, I write **my explanation** into it.
 It's been going on for a couple of years, and it's about 50 pages long.
 - **I got comfortable with the command line**.
-It's an incredibly useful tool, if you can use it correctly!
+It's an incredibly useful tool if you can use it correctly!
 - **I have a [shortcuts repo](https://github.com/blorente/dotfiles)**, where I keep command-line shortcuts for commands I use often.
   `git add -p` becomes `gap`, `./bazel query --output build` is `bqb`, etc. Seconds of typing matter!
 - I have learnt some **keyboard shortcuts** for most of the popular text editors.
 Editing code without breaking your train of thought can save you a lot of mental power!

-All of these are gradual, and **built over the course of a whole career**.
+All of these are gradual, and **built throughout a whole career**.
 Don't worry if you don't have the perfect workflow now, worry about making it 1% Better every day!

-> If you improved yout workflow by 1% every 3 days for a year, you'd be twice as good at the end of the year.
+> If you improved your workflow by 1% every 3 days for a year, you'd be twice as good at the end of the year.

 Now, not every workflow is worth being automated.
 You should focus on finding the sweet spot of *"easy improvements that save me large amounts of time over years"*.